-A drypoint print like Wayne Thiebaud's Breakfast, shown here, has lines that are irregular, with a velvet quality.
-In a description of a print's media, the word "drypoint" is usually used alone, but may also be expressed as "drypoint engraving."
-It should not be called "drypoint etching," because this implies acid was used and acid is never used in making a drypoint print.
+A drypoint print like Wayne Thiebaud’s Diagonal Ridge, shown here, has lines that are irregular, with a velvet quality.
+In a description of a print’s media, the word “drypoint” is usually used alone, but may also be expressed as “drypoint engraving.”
+It should not be called “drypoint etching,” because this implies acid was used and acid is never used in making a drypoint print.